RevealBi/sdk-samples-nodejs/README.md

 const revealOptions: RevealOptions {
 	dashboardProvider: myDashboardProvider,
-	dashboardSaver: myDashboardSaver
+	dashboardStorageProvider: myDashboardStorageProvider
 };
 app.use('/reveal-api/', reveal(revealOptions));
 ```

-Note that you don't need to set-up both, if you have read-only dashboards, just don't provide the `dashboardSaver` function.
+Note that you don't need to set-up both, if you have read-only dashboards, just don't provide the `dashboardStorageProvider` function.

 ## UserContext